NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --shadow-curvature-dist <double (default: 0)>
     If using a curvature in shadow, have it fully phased in this far from shadow boundary in the shadow region (in units of pixels).

+--num-haze-coeffs <integer (default: 0)>
+    Set this to 1 to model the problem as ``image = exposure * albedo * reflectance + haze``, where ``haze`` is a single value for each image.
+This models a small quantity of stray light entering the lens due to scattering and other effects.
+Use ``--float-haze`` to actually optimize the haze (it starts as 0).
+It will be written as ``<output prefix>-haze.txt`` (ignore all columns of numbers in that file except the first one).

+--float-haze
+    If specified, float the haze coefficients as part of the optimization, if haze is modeled, so if ``--num-haze-coeffs`` is 1.

+--haze-prefix <string (default: "")>
+    Use this prefix to read initial haze values (filename is ``<haze prefix>-haze.txt``).
+The file format is the same as what the tool writes itself, when triggered by the earlier options.
+If haze is modeled, it will be initially set to 0 unless read from such a file, and will be floated or not depending on whether ``--float-haze`` is on.
+The final haze values will be saved to ``<output prefix>-haze.txt``.

 --camera-position-step-size <integer (default: 1)>
     Larger step size will result in more aggressiveness in varying